On Laplacian eigenvalue equation with constant Neumann boundary data: The equation on balls and proof of Theorem

 To prove \eqref{quyu0}, by \eqref{2}, we also have where $z=\sqrt{c}R$ and $s=\frac{n}{2}$.
 Since as $c\rightarrow 0$, $z \rightarrow 0$, and thus by \eqref{2} and \eqref{3}, we have Hence

 \end{proof}

-Next, we justify \eqref{quyu0} on any Lipschit domain.
-We actually have a stronger result. \begin{theorem} Let $\Omega$ be a bounded Lipscthiz domain in $\mathbb{R}^n$.
+Next, we justify \eqref{quyu0} on any Lipschitz domain.
+We actually have the following stronger result. \begin{theorem} Let $\Omega$ be a bounded Lipscthiz domain in $\mathbb{R}^n$.
 Then is a strictly decreasing positive function of $c$ when $c \in (0,\kappa_1)$, where $u_c$ is the solution to \eqref{cequation}, and $\kappa_1$ is the first nonzero eigenvalue of boundary mean zero with constant Neumann data, defined in \eqref{defofkappa}.
 Moreover,